Published On: Nov 20 2012 02:35:16 AM CSTUpdated On: Nov 21 2014 01:00:00 AM CST

-2010: Jimmie Johnson becomes the first driver ever to win five straight NASCAR Sprint Cup Series championships after clinching the title with a second-place finish at the season-ending Ford 400 race in Homestead, Fla.
+2010: Jimmie Johnson becomes the first driver ever to win five straight NASCAR Sprint Cup Series championships after clinching the title with a second-place finish at the season-ending Ford 400 race in Homestead, Florida.

 2004: The NBA suspends Ron Artest of the Indiana Pacers for the rest of the season following a Nov.
 19 brawl among players and fans during a game in Auburn Hills, Michigan, between the Pacers and the home team Detroit Pistons.
 The suspension for Artest, who went into the stands after a fan during the incident, would end up lasting 86 games, the longest suspension for an on-court incident in NBA history.

 2000: The Florida Supreme Court grants Al Gore's request to keep the presidential recounts going, extending the deadline for amended returns from hand recounts in four Florida counties (Broward, Miami Dade, Palm Beach, and Volusia) to Nov.
 26. The decision would later be vacated by the U.S. Supreme Court.

 1995: The Dayton Peace Agreement is initialed at the Wright Patterson Air Force Base near Dayton, Ohio, ending three and a half years of war in Bosnia and Herzegovina.
 The agreement would be formally ratified in Paris, France, on Dec.
 14, 1995.
 Here, Yugoslavian President Slobodan Milosevic, Bosnia and Herzegovina President Alija Izetbegovic and Croatian President Franjo Tudjman initial the accord.

 1995: The "Beatles Anthology 1" sets a first-day sales record, selling 450,000 units.
 It would also become the first Beatles album to officially enter the Billboard 200 album chart straight at No. 1 with 855,473 copies sold its first week.